MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_08_refactor_large_functions.md

 1. Take a minute to review the **OrderProcessor** class.

     Notice the ProcessOrder method.
 This method represents the core business logic for processing customer orders.
 Notice that it handles multiple distinct operations.
-The ProcessOrder method is intentionally large and complex to demonstrate real-world scenarios where business logic has accumulated over time, making it difficult to read, test, and maintain.
+The ProcessOrder method is intentionally large and complex to demonstrate real-world scenarios where business logic grew in complexity over time, making it difficult to read, test, and maintain.

 1. Right-click the **ProcessOrder** method, and then select **Copilot** > **Explain**.

     If prompted to **Select an enclosing range to explain**, select **ProcessOrder**.

-    GitHub Copilot will analyze the ProcessOrder method and provide a detailed explanation of what the code does, helping you understand the business logic before you investigate refactoring options.
+    GitHub Copilot analyzes the ProcessOrder method and provide a detailed explanation of what the code does, helping you understand the business logic before you investigate refactoring options.

 1. Take a couple minutes to review GitHub Copilot's explanation.